open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 # @open-pioneer/authentication

-This package implements a central service to handle the current user's session.
+This package provides a central service to handle the current user's session.

-## Authentication plugins

-The authentication package cannot be used on its own.
-It requires an authentication plugin, that implements the actual authentication flow.
+It cannot be used on its own, but requires an [authentication plugin](#implementing-an-authentication-plugin), that implements the actual authentication flow.

-For more information, see [implementing an authentication plugin](#implementing-an-authentication-plugin).

-## Use cases
+## Usage

 ### Retrieving the current authentication state